The following article is written with excerpts from the second edition of The Sequencing Buyer’s Guide

 This may be the most cost-effective solution if your institution does not have the funds to set up MPS correctly.
 However, David suggests that MPS is too essential moving forward for institutions not to consider getting into this field, and even if your institution does have a set up using MPS, it may not hold the instruments for a specific application

 If your institution does not have a large budget to set up MPS, you need to understand and decide what the major uses of MPS is for your community and meet those needs.
-If your institution decides to invest in an MPS set up, you can read our full sequencing buyers guide with a review of technologies here.
+If your institution decides to invest in an MPS set up, you can read our full sequencing buyers guide.